Veterinary Practice Sales Process

 PS Broker will sell your veterinary practice.

-HERE’S OUR STEP-BY-STEP PROCESS:
+HERE’S OUR STEP-BY-STEP

-Every practice is different.
+Have you ever thought to yourself, “Where do I start if I want to sell my vet practice?”
+The truth is, every practice is different.
 The selling process begins with a discussion to allow us to understand you, your practice, and why you are interested in selling your practice.
 We will introduce ourselves, explain the sales process, and detail our services and fees.
 We expect you will have many questions, and we look forward to answering them thoroughly.

 After our conversation, we will email a checklist of items needed to start the valuation process to establish a list price for your practice.
 We will also email a list of our references and our signed Confidentiality Agreement.
 Rest assured, any information you share with PS Broker is strictly confidential.
 Once the Confidentiality Agreement is completed, the valuation process begins in earnest.